 1. Fly Geyser, Nevada

-2. Swarovski Crystal Austria
+2. Swarovski Crystal Worlds, Austria

 3. Stone House, Portugal